system76/docs/_articles/switch-from-macos-to-popos.md

 There are many ways to game on Linux.

 Developers offer a variety of open-source titles through the Pop!\_Shop, and there are large numbers of Linux native games available through Steam.

-A large number of Windows games have become available on Linux through the WINE compatibility layer (a recursive acronym which stands for Wine Is Not an Emulator) with more being added constantly.
+Many Windows games have become available on Linux through the WINE compatibility layer (a recursive acronym which stands for Wine Is Not an Emulator) with more being added constantly.

 Valve, the company behind Steam, now actively contributes improvements to the WINE project and have forked their own version of it, called Proton, for even greater compatibility.

 Lutris is a community created, open-source program which helps you organize your games library and offers turnkey installer scripts for a variety of popular games, emulators and compatibility software.